DocSpring/convox_installer/README.md

 #### `ensure_requirements!`

-Makes sure that the `convox` and `aws` CLI tools are installed on this system.
+Makes sure that the `convox` and `terraform` CLI tools are installed on this system.
 If not, shows installation instructions and exits.

 #### `prompt_for_config`